The 403(b) retirement plan can help you save a lot for when you stop working. But the IRS limits the amount you can contribute each year.

 What happens if you contribute too much to your 403(b)?

-Overcontributing to a 403(b) can result in a penalty of any unpaid income taxes on the excess contributions in the year you overcontributed and in the year when you finally take them out, plus a 10% early withdrawal penalty if you're under 59½.
+Overcontributing to a 403(b) can result in double taxation: they are treated as income in the year they are made and taxed a second time upon distribution.
 Excess contributions should be listed on Form 1099-R when you file your tax return.

 Most 403(b) plans have guardrails to keep you from overcontributing.
 But you may want to be extra careful if you've switched jobs or can access more than one workplace plan in a given year.
 If you accidentally save too much in your 403(b) reach out to your plan administrator to correct the issue.